AdrianOrenstein/json-1d-resnet/README.md

 ]
 ```

-Then treats the whole key as a token, and tokenises each cahracter individually.
+Then treats the whole key as a token, and tokenises each character individually.

 ```
 torch.Tensor(["title", "h", "e", "l", ..., "metadata.address.postcode", "5", "0", "0", "0"])
 ```